 Leaders as managers are engaged in activities at all levels within the organisation – i.e. they are engaged in all activities within the management system.
 On busy days, you will find the nominated manager showing leadership by helping to stack shelves and take customer telephone calls, thereby inspiring the team to also give a little extra.
 At other times the manager is developing resources, such as selecting new machinery, recruiting and training people.
 Managers have yet another function, as members of the organisations top leadership team, performing the management system reviews for purpose of consistently responding to all the various needs and ensuring that risks and opportunities are addressed.

-People are naturally drawn to and follow a leader’s self-confidence (provided that it is well-placed).
+People are naturally drawn to a leader’s self-confidence (provided that it is well-placed).
 Confidence is perceived as a position of strength, which people want to join in with and feel part of.
 Self-confidence gives leaders the ability to be assertive when needed, because people naturally accept and subscribe to the strength.
 Self-confidence and ability to be assertive (when needed) are thereby the signs of a succeeding competent leader.
-The flip side to this is when these important attributes are conveyed by an incompetent leader, when they translate into arrogance and bullying.
-The latter two attributes are a sure sign of incompetence, which people will not follow.
+The flip side to this is when these important attributes – self-confidence and assertiveness – are conveyed by an incompetent leader, or if they are used to subordinate people.
+In such case they translate into arrogance and bullying.
+The latter two attributes are a sure sign of incompetence, which is something people will never follow.
 The leader should be careful not to assert his or her opinion or will, in situations where they are unsure about being right.
 It is better to own up to not knowing something and ask the team’s opinion instead – giving them the opportunity to shine in the process.

-The true leader cannot be seen to as self-serving, such as taking the easier jobs and perks for themselves, as opposed to be seen as team-serving.
+The true leader cannot be seen to be self-serving, such as taking the easier jobs and perks for themselves, as opposed to be seen as team-serving.
 The leader who puts own interests or ambitions before the team’s is automatically in conflict with the ability to lead.
 The leader position is one that is gained by merit.
-If a false leader attempts to elevate own position by diminishing the people around, then it risks a loss of momentum and cohesion in the PDCA cycle.
+If a false leader attempts to elevate their own position by diminishing the people around, then it risks a loss of cohesion and momentum in the PDCA cycle.

-If the leader feels it is necessary to ‘crack the whip’ to get things done, then it tells that he or she is probably not the natural leader and may be doing a disservice to the organisation.
+If the leader feels it is necessary to ‘crack the whip’ to get things done, then it tells that he or she is probably not the natural leader.
+Remember, competent informed people can easily lead themselves and do not need pushing to perform their roles.
 If it is the organisation self that promotes such a leaderships style, then its top leaders are the problem.
 Having come into many organisations as a management consultant and regularly performed quality system audits over the years, I can tell there tends to be a correlation between an overly controlling system and a lacking competency in an organisation’s top management.
 People do not follow incompetent, arrogant bullies.
-Such organisations tend to end up with weak and under-performing people, who wish they were elsewhere but for various reasons are unable to make the move.
+Such organisations tend to end up with weak and under-performing people, who wish they were elsewhere – but for various reasons are unable to make the move.
 Luckily, they are in a minority and most organisations that I have come across in fact have excellent leadership.

-Transformational change is associated with the organisation having to focus on a single bigger leap, as opposed applying the incremental PDCA cycle approach.
-This often calls for a more focused style of leadership.
+Transformational change is associated with the organisation having to focus on a single bigger leap, as opposed to applying the incremental PDCA cycle approach.
+It also starts with assessing the problem and opportunities that motivates a change.
+From thereon, transformational change calls for a more focused style of leadership than the one described above.
 See my post on influencing transformational change.